-Every day members of the Church attempt to live out their faith in their daily lives.
-Many parishes play an active role in providing services in their communities and developing relationships with Christians of other denominations and non–Christians.
+Every day, members of the Church seek to live out their Christian faith in their daily lives.
+Many parishes play an active role in their communities (from Sunday schools and youth clubs to Bible study groups, Mothers’ Union branches and senior citizens’ activities) and developing relationships with Christians of other denominations and with non–Christians.

-At a General Synod level, a number of elected groups of bishops, clergy and laity examine issues such as ecumenism, children’s ministry and the Church’s engagement with wider society (including the Governments of Northern Ireland, the Republic of Ireland and the United Kingdom) on behalf of the Church.
+At a General Synod level, a number of elected committees and working groups of bishops, clergy and laity examine issues such as mission, youth and children’s ministry, international development, ecumenism and inter–faith matters, and the Church’s engagement with wider society (including with government in Northern Ireland, the Republic of Ireland, and Westminster) on behalf of the Church.

 How to find out more